kay-kay-t/Sales-Predictions/README.md

 1. General correlation in data, that shows what features have the most impact on sales.
 ![image](https://user-images.githubusercontent.com/66798944/136725365-b9fbd7d1-bf30-4930-b1e9-795dd5e46fc3.png)

- Visualization above shows that Item Max Retail Prise has high impact on Outlet Sales
+ Visualization above shows that Item Max Retail Price has high impact on Outlet Sales

-2. Let's see Max Retail Prise distribution to have better understanding of it
+2. Let's see Max Retail Price distribution to have better understanding of it
 ![image](https://user-images.githubusercontent.com/66798944/136725494-81020329-676c-408d-94bd-b000431b99ad.png)

  This histogram shows that the most amount of items priced at range of 100 to 125.
 The least amount is in price range between 200 and 225

 3. Visualization below shows which item types are selling the most and the least.
 That can give an idea, which items the store should try to sell more.
 ![image](https://user-images.githubusercontent.com/66798944/136725958-b4144a02-05bf-4fff-991c-5114f4a4d986.png)

- Per visualization above we see, that the most selling items are Starchy Foods, Seafood and Fruits and vegetables.
-Stores could consider decreasing prices on Baking Goods, Soft Drinks and Health&Hygen or run some promotions to increase those items sales.
+ Per visualization above we see that the most selling items are Starchy Foods, Seafood and Fruits and vegetables.
+Stores could consider decreasing prices on Baking Goods, Soft Drinks and Health&Hygiene or run some promotions to increase those items sales.

-4. Next visualization shows how outlet size affect sales.
+4. Next visualization shows how outlet size affects sales.
 ![image](https://user-images.githubusercontent.com/66798944/136726422-6be8583c-fab7-4dc4-89b1-c41015ec9cdd.png)

- Since sales are the highest at medium sizze stores, if retailer considering on openning new stores, they should take this into consederation in order to improve sales.
+ Since sales are the highest at medium size stores, if retailers are considering opening new stores, they should take this into consideration in order to improve sales.

-In next part of project I am using different prediction models, such as Linear regression, Decision Tree model, Bagged Tree model and Random Forest model.
+In the next part of the project I am using different prediction models, such as Linear regression, Decision Tree model, Bagged Tree model and Random Forest model.
-After applieng all four of them to this dataset, I am comparing the results:
+After applying all four of them to this dataset, I am comparing the results:

-1. Lenear Regression Model:
+1. Linear Regression Model:
 0.5660618087246838
 0.5606446946459837
 2. Decision Tree Model: